What is a Contra Entry in Housing Societies Accounting?

 If your society needs petty cash for daily expenses, you might withdraw cash from the bank.
 This results in a contra entry where the bank account is debited, and the cash account is credited.

-These examples illustrate what is contra entry example looks like, making it clear that contra entries involve transactions within similar accounts and often occur when moving cash or funds between accounts.
+These contra entry examples illustrate what a contra entry example looks like, making it clear that contra entry in accounting involves transactions within similar accounts and often occurs when moving cash or funds between accounts.

-Contra entries are broadly classified based on the nature of the accounts involved:
+Contra entries in accounting are broadly classified based on the nature of the accounts involved:

 When cash is withdrawn from the bank.